“Now, there is no gatekeeper.

 styles is well worth your time.”

 You can study professionally published books to find out the relevant standards for typesetting.
 Most novels, for example, look very similar on the inside, with only subtle differences or embellishments when it comes to chapter headings.
 We recommend that you take a look at these general tips on how to get your manuscript looking professional and, for further advice, at this advice from a professional typesetter.
+If you’re publishing with CompletelyNovel, we also have a free typesetting guide.

 Feedback from friends and family